Exynix/Exynix/README.md

 I'm a firm believer that questioning the "why" of things and deeply understanding a topic is way more valuable than just working towards an result, no matter how you get there.
 Grades and titles can only tell you so much about a person's values and principles.

 Meh, who am I anyways to be the judge of others people's actions when I'm just figuring out my own shit.
-Do what makes you happy, and help others in the process.
-The rest, is up to you.
+Do what makes you happy and help others in the process.
+The rest, it's up to you.

 ---
 ## 🖥️ *Tehcnologies and areas of knowledge*